Representable Contract State

 * @notice Optional extension exposing partial XML templates for selected views of the state.

-* interface alone are NOT required to be XML-complete.
+* Implementations of this interface alone are NOT required to be XML-complete:

 */